When the storm is over and lives are safe, it's time to take care of your trees. Remember these rules:

 - Prepare trees for future storms.
 With proper care, much of the worst damage to trees and property can be prevented.
 Learn more about reducing damage from storms.

 - Remember the importance of community forestry.
-Read chief executive John Rosenow's op-ed about urban forest benefits.
+Read founder John Rosenow’s op-ed about urban forest benefits.

 Members of the media, find additional materials and video segments.